anubhavpgit/anubhavpgit.github.io/content/current.md

 Taking a break:

 I am going back home this month.
 If you're curious, I will be spending more time on my books, PS5, and Netflix in the next few weeks.
-Red Dead Redemption, Spiderman 2, Pulp Fiction, Godfather, and a long list await this new year.
+Red Dead Redemption, Spiderman 2, Pulp Fiction, The Godfather, and a long list await this new year.
 Hoping to gobble up good food for the rest of the year in this one-month break.

 Here’s to new beginnings and new adventures! 🥂 I hope you have a great year ahead.
 Merry Christmas, and a happy New Year, everyone!
 Promise to be back soon.
 Keep checking :)